HathorNetwork/hathor-wallet/QA.md

 1. **Lock/Unlock**
     1. Click on the lock in the bottom left part of the screen, must go to the locked screen asking for the PIN.
     1. Try to unlock with a wrong PIN.
     1. Unlock it and check that you transactions were loaded with correct balance.
+    1. Close Hathor Wallet.
+    1. Open again and you should be on the lock screen.
+    1. Unlock it and check that you transactions were loaded with correct balance.

 1. **Transaction detail**